Iván Marcano: Racing

-Santander-born Marcano, a youth graduate of hometown's Racing de Santander, made his first appearance with the main squad in an away win over UD Almería on 30 September 2007, due to injuries in the Cantabrian side.
+Santander-born Marcano, a youth graduate of hometown's Racing de Santander, made his first appearance with the main squad in an away win over Almería on 30 September 2007, due to injuries in the Cantabrian side.
 However, he had to leave the pitch in the second half of the game, also due to injury, and was unable to play for three months.

 For the 2008–09 campaign, Marcano was definitely promoted to the first team under new manager Juan Ramón López Muñiz.
-He scored his first La Liga goal in the fifth match, a 2–1 home loss against RCD Mallorca, and was a regular throughout the campaign, mostly as a left-back.
+He scored his first La Liga goal in the fifth match, a 2–1 home loss against Mallorca, and was a regular throughout the campaign, mostly as a left-back.

 Villarreal

-Marcano signed a six-year deal with Villarreal CF in early July 2009.
+Marcano signed a six-year deal with Villarreal in early July 2009.
 He was first-choice for most of the first part of his first season; however, after consecutive poor performances, he fell out of favour, even losing his position in the defensive pecking order to 19-year-old Argentine Mateo Musacchio (originally signed for the B side).
-His one goal was on 4 May 2010 in a 4–2 loss at UD Almería.
+His one goal was on 4 May 2010 in a 4–2 loss at Almería.

-Deemed surplus to requirements at Villarreal for 2010–11, Marcano was loaned to Getafe CF on 8 June 2010.
+Deemed surplus to requirements at Villarreal for 2010–11, Marcano was loaned to Getafe on 8 June 2010.
 Benefitting from injuries to both Mario and Rafa, he was regularly used in both defensive positions as the Madrid outskirts team narrowly avoided relegation; he netted his only goal of the season on 24 October 2010, in a 3–0 home win over Sporting de Gijón.
-The following 20 February on Racing's visit to the Coliseum Alfonso Pérez, he was sent off for a foul on Giovani dos Santos from which Pablo Pinillos scored the only goal from the penalty spot with three minutes remaining.
+The following 20 February, on Racing's visit to the Coliseum Alfonso Pérez, he was sent off for a foul on Giovani dos Santos from which Pablo Pinillos scored the only goal from the penalty spot with three minutes remaining.

 Olympiacos and Rubin

-On 2 June 2012, after one season with Olympiacos F.C. in Greece, where he playing alongside several compatriots – including manager Ernesto Valverde – and was essential in the double conquest, Marcano was sold by Villarreal to FC Rubin Kazan in the Russian Premier League, for about €5 million.
-On 14 July he made his debut in the Super Cup as a second-half substitute in a 2–0 victory over FC Zenit Saint Petersburg, with his team being captained by compatriot defender César Navas.
-He played 11 times in a run to the UEFA Europa League quarter-finals, and headed a goal in a 3–2 home win over Chelsea on 11 April though the English club advanced 5–4 on aggregate.
+On 2 June 2012, after one season with Olympiacos in Greece, where he played alongside several of his compatriots – including manager Ernesto Valverde – to win a double, Marcano was sold by Villarreal to Rubin Kazan in the Russian Premier League, for about €5 million.
+On 14 July, he made his debut in the Super Cup as a second-half substitute in a 2–0 victory against Zenit Saint Petersburg, with his team being captained by fellow Spaniard César Navas.
+He played 11 times in a quarter-final run in the UEFA Europa League, heading home in a 3–2 home win over Chelsea who went through 5–4 on aggregate.

 In the 2014 winter transfer window, Marcano returned to his previous club on loan until June and with the option to subsequently make the deal permanent.